Shapley Value Computation in Ontology-Mediated Query Answering

 \section{Introduction}

 The Shapley value was originally proposed in the context of cooperative game theory as a method for fairly distributing the wealth of a coalition of players based upon their respective contributions.
-It has appealing theoretical properties, having been shown to be the unique wealth distribution measure that satisfies a set of desirable axioms.
-Since its proposal in \cite{shapley:book1952}, it has found application in numerous domains, including various areas of computer science.
+It has appealing theoretical properties, having been shown to be the unique wealth distribution mechanism that satisfies a set of desirable axioms.
+Since its proposal in \cite{shapley:book1952}, it has found applications in numerous domains, including various areas of computer science.
 In artificial intelligence, the Shapley value has been utilized for defining inconsistency measures of propositional \cite{grantMeasuringInconsistencyKnowledgebases2006,hunterMeasureConflictsShapley2010} and description logic knowledge bases \cite{dengMeasuringInconsistenciesOntologies2007}, and more recently for defining explanations of machine learning models \cite{lundbergUnifiedApproachInterpreting2017}.
-The Shapley value has also gained attention in the database area \cite{DBLP:journals/sigmod/BertossiKLM23}, where it has been employed both for defining inconsistency values of databases \cite{livshitsShapleyValueInconsistency2022} and also for providing quantitative explanations of query answers \cite{livshitsShapleyValueTuples2021}.
-While other quantitative measures, such as \emph{causal responsibility} and the \emph{Banzhaf power index} (aka \emph{causal effect}), have also been considered for databases, the Shapley value has thus far garnered the most attention.
-We direct readers to \cite{livshitsShapleyValueTuples2021,DBLP:journals/pacmmod/AbramovichDF0O24} for more details on alternative measures and how they relate to the Shapley value.
+The Shapley value has also gained attention recently in database research \cite{DBLP:journals/sigmod/BertossiKLM23}, where it has been employed both for defining inconsistency values of databases \cite{livshitsShapleyValueInconsistency2022} and also for providing quantitative explanations of query answers \cite{livshitsShapleyValueTuples2021} by assigning numeric scores to the database facts based upon their respective contributions to making a query answer hold.